fluxninja/aperture/docs/content/aperture-for-infra/guides/api-quota-management/api-quota-management.md

 of which is defined by its priority and weight.
 This classification is crucial for the scheduling process within each agent.

-Inside every agent, there is a scheduler that priorities request admission based on two factors: the priority and weight assigned to the corresponding workload, and the availability of tokens from the global token bucket.
+Inside every agent, there is a scheduler that prioritizes request admission based on two factors: the priority and weight assigned to the corresponding workload, and the availability of tokens from the global token bucket.
 This mechanism ensures that high-priority requests are handled appropriately even under high load or when the request rate is close to the rate limit.

 ## Example Scenario